 The holidays were spent apart, but as each was spent with family it was a good outcome for both of us.

 He’s due back here shortly and then we’ll be off on another adventure traveling through France.

 I think living apart together and living long distance from your partner is the same.
 In both circumstances your relationship has to have trust to survive.
 Maturity too.
 If I was younger I may have been a lot less sanguine about what my other half was up to when I wasn’t around!
 But now I choose not to worry over something I have no control over.
 To be honest it’s not been an issue between us.

-Communication has been the glue that holds this LAT together.
+Communication is the glue that holds a LAT together.

 Without daily real conversation you lose touch and with it the intimacy and companionship that a good relationship is all about.

 Texts don’t cut it.
 Or emails.
 Oh they’re part of the communication trilogy, but you lose too much nuance and feeling when you don’t hear someone’s voice.
 We’re wired to talk to each other and without that connection, we can drift apart.

 Trust and communication is vital, everything else is negotiable.